-1. Fold the pad up & wrap it in the wrapper from your new pad, or in toilet paper if you don't have a wrapper available.
+1. Fold the pad up & wrap it in the wrapper from your new pad, or in toilet paper if you don't have

 2. Put the wrapped up pad in the garbage and ensure the lid is closed once the product has been disposed.